-- Learning Spanish with full immersion in a Spanish speaking community and weekly 30 minute conversational lessons
+- Improving your Spanish with full immersion in a Spanish speaking community and weekly 30 minute conversational lessons

-- Exploring culture in Chile and going rafting as part of the 3-day orientation
+- Exploring the Chilean culture and going on a bike tour in the National Part as part of the 3-day orientation

 - Making a valuable contribution to the local community by volunteering in a local school

-- Experiencing life in a relatively unknown part of Latin America
+- Experiencing life in a relatively unknown, and developing, part of Latin America

 - Living like a local with a welcoming Chilean family